-At the time of writing the draft assessment, there was insufficient information available to determine if there were payments made by mining companies to the social funds during 2015 or 2016.
+At the time of writing, there was insufficient information available to determine if there were payments made by mining companies to the social funds during 2015 or 2016.
 However, the official Report IV Quarterly Social Funds as of December 31, 2016 shows that there are a significant number of social investment projects undergoing in 2016 with money from these mandatory created social funds.
 As of 2016, the funds with the greatest volume of execution were Alto Chicama, Las Bambas, Michiquillay and La Granja.
 The total amount of these four was S/.
 901,463,881.61 (94.2% of the total amount executed).
-The report includes information on committed funds, executed funds, total number of projects, number of projects finalised, number of projects transferred to ultimate beneficiary, type of projects by category (education, capacity building, etc), among other data.
-The data is provided by fund, without defining the exact project (e.g., name of school or infrastructure work).
-There is no breakdown by year.

 The same official report concludes: "During 2016, the lack of transparency of most Social Funds has been evident, demonstrating a lack of interest in catching up with the information required by the norm" (p 22).